-Pay-per-click (PPC) advertising has a 200% ROI, and yet many businesses do not get the full advantage of this marketing strategy because they fail to use effective calls to action (CTAs).
+Pay-per-click (PPC) advertising has a 200% ROI, and yet many businesses do not get the full advantage of this Digital marketing strategy because they fail to use effective call to action .
 In fact, 70% of small business B2B sites lack CTAs.

-If you want a high click-through rate (CTR) on your PPC ads, you’ll need to craft irresistible CTAs.
-In this article, we’ll go over what PPC calls to action are and give you 12 tips on how to make them stand out.
+If you want a high click-through rate (CTR) on your PPC ads, you’ll need to craft irresistible call to action.
+In this article, we’ll go over what PPC call to action are and give you 12 tips on how to make them stand out.